 Letter grades are given to let students know how well they are learning the material in their courses.
 Each instructor chooses the factors he/she believes are important in deciding which grade to give (test results, attendance, outside projects, participation in class, etc.).
 For each letter grade there is a corresponding number of grade points.
 These are used to provide a numerical expression of a student's work.
+Effective summer 2015, developmental courses (courses numbered less than 100 and identified with a pound sign #) will not be included in the calculation of grade point averages.
 The table provided shows the grades and their grade point equivalents.